mm80843/T3.5/docs/Benef/PBN__Benef_1079.md

 # __Versatile interior design__

-## Name of the Benefit

-Provides flexibility in creating different atmospheres and aesthetics in adapted spaces

 ## Description of Benefits pertaining to Beneficiaries

 * [Increased user satisfaction, ability to cater to diverse needs](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1206.md)